atlantabitdevs/atlbit.dev/content/events/2024-03-06-mastering-bitcoin-chapters-5-6.md

 - What are the problems associated with this use of the sequence field?
 - What ended up replacing the inteded mechanism of the sequence field?
 - What constraint did BIP68 add to the sequence field?
-- TODO
+- What are the min/max values allowed in the amount field of an output?
+What are the practicality of these numbers?
-- TODO
+-
-- TODO
+-
-- TODO
+-
-- TODO
+-
-- TODO
+-